pureskillgg/docs/docs/datascience/old/cs2/csds/README.md

 - **Does the dataset identify any subpopulations?**
   Not directly.
-  However, for CS:GO demos from Valve Matchmaking, the server location is in the name, and one may infer player region (such as US West, South America, or India).
+  However, for CS2 demos from Valve Matchmaking, the server location is in the name, and one may infer player region (such as US West, South America, or India).

 - **Does the dataset contain data that might be considered sensitive in any way?**